In an industry dominated by century-old giants, what's tried-and-true typically beats what's new.

-Although ContinuON Income Solutions II from Ohio National is still relatively new to the disability insurance market, it should still be considered one of the top six coverage options for doctors.
-The disability insurance policy is issued by Ohio National Life Assurance Corporation.
+But that's not the case for ContinuON Income Solutions II from Ohio National.
+While still relatively new to the disability insurance market, it should be considered one of the top six coverage options for doctors.

-To help bring you up to speed on what this company, below is an overview of the key provisions and options of Ohio National’s ContinuON Income Solutions II disability insurance policy.
+To help bring you up to speed on what this company has to offer, our Ohio National disability insurance review explains the key provisions and options of the ContinuON Income Solutions II policy.

 Does it have an own-occupation provision?
 Ohio National offers own-occupation as a rider on the policy.
 It is defined as the inability to perform the material and substantial duties required for your regular occupation and being under the regular care of a physician.
 The rider is available to all occupation classes.
 Furthermore, medical and dental specialties are considered to be your regular occupation.